 Generally, we choose fall for our Tuscan rambles — when the summer crowds have gone home — but I also enjoy traveling in late spring, when mornings see the mist dissolve to reveal groves of silvery olives stirred by a gentle breeze and pale-green vineyards with newly unfolded leaves.

-For a taste of Tuscany, I recommend Divina Cucina’s one-day private market tours in Florence, offered Monday through Friday.
+For a taste of Tuscany, I recommend Divina Cucina’s one-day market tours in Florence, offered Monday through Friday.
 The company can also arrange customized day trips, and it offers weeklong culinary classes in Chianti.
 Book well ahead.

 At Castello Monterinaldi in Radda in Chianti, 26 miles south of Florence, winemaker and proprietor Daniele Ciampi took us on an extensive tour of the cellars, then led us through a comprehensive tasting.
-Monterinaldi offers a full range of programs for visitors, including a tour-and-tasting with lunch, a “Winemaker for a Day” experience, a cooking class including a variety of traditional recipes, and a hiking tour of the estate followed by lunch.
+Monterinaldi offers a full range of programs for visitors, including a tour and tasting with lunch, a “Winemaker for a Day” experience, a cooking class including a variety of traditional recipes, and a hiking tour of the estate followed by lunch.